 Pour into a greased 8 inch baking dish.

 ***Add-ins: raisins, chocolate chips, dried fruit, nuts, peanut butter, pureed fruit, chopped fresh fruit, etc.*******

 2 cups rolled oats

 1. Mix oats and almond milk.
 Cover and refrigerate overnight.

-**I serve mine with 1 teaspoon of virgin coconut oil on top.
+**This is an E breakfast.
+I serve mine with 1 teaspoon of virgin coconut oil on top.
 So good!

 Disclosure: Some content includes links to sponsors or affiliates, which give me a small percentage of the sale.
 You are not obligated to use these links when you make a purchase, but when you do so it helps to support this site, so thank you!

 Comment Policy: I love hearing your thoughts and input on what I write.
 Since I write about what works at my house, what pleases my handsome hubby and darling children; I'm sure we'll disagree sometimes.
 In those cases, do what's right for you and yours.
 As with any form of communication, please only post comments that move the discussion in a positive direction.